 Upward Bound – a federal program to help low-income, first-generation high school students prepare for college.

 Texas Success Initiative – a state program designed to improve student success in college; it features developmental instruction and a skills assessment.

 Academic Success – This department offers courses in developmental math, reading and writing to help you sharpen your skills and succeed in your college classes.
 Because students are our top priority, we also offer tutoring in these subjects and a counselor who can further assist you.
-Our Academic Success Lab is open to all students who need a little extra guidance in their course work.
+The Academic Success Lab is open to all students who need a little extra guidance in their course work.

 Upward Bound – This federal TRIO program hosted by the U.S. Department of Education targets low-income, first-generation high school students and helps prepare them for college.
 As an Upward Bound student, you can get help improving your high school GPA, increasing standardized test scores, boosting self-esteem and applying to college.

 - Fall/Spring – Services include Saturday meetings at COM, tutoring at area high schools, social events, enhancement in English/math/science, career awareness, educational/cultural field trips, study skills, academic advisement, individual/group counseling, parental involvement and academic competition.